-Below is a negative of the face on the Shroud of Turin.
-It was taken by Giuseppe Enri in 1931.
+Below is a negative of the face on the Shroud of Turin, taken by Giuseppe Enri in 1931.

-on the latest research and new evidence on the history, DNA, pollen, image formation, and dating of the Shroud of Turin.
-This will include carbon dating, also called radiocarbon dating.
+This site includes Shroud of Turin evidence, Shroud of Turin facts, latest research and new evidence on the history, DNA, pollen, image formation, and dating of the Shroud of Turin.

 Below is a positive of the front